cities/varlib/README.rst

 A variable library Python package with CLI and test suite included with the following features:

-- succinct variable definitions in yaml format
+- Succinct variable definitions in yaml format
-- automatic detectation of variable dependencies and build a dependency graph
+- Automatic detectation of variable dependencies and building of a dependency graph
-- automatic dependency checking and computing when needed
+- Automatic dependency checking for variables and computing variable and their dependencies on demand
-- lazy re-computation - recompute a variable only when it becomes stale
+- Lazy re-computating - recompute a variable only if necessary (the first time, on update of dependencies, or when forced)

 **Work-in-progress** some features may not be working yet.